ace-wg/ace-edhoc-oscore-profile/draft-ietf-ace-edhoc-oscore-profile.md

 * Description: A brief description of the item.

-* Type: The category of the item, i.e., P if prescriptive or NP if Non-Prescriptive.
+* Type: The category of the item, i.e., P if prescriptive or NP if non-prescriptive.

 * Specification: A pointer to the public specification for the item, if one exists.

-This registry will be initially populated by the values in {{table-cbor-key-edhoc-params}}.
-In the "Specification" column, the value for all of these entries will be {{&SELF}} and {{RFC9528}}.
+This registry has been initially populated with the entries in {{table-cbor-key-edhoc-params}}.
+In the "Specification" column, the value for all those entries is {{&SELF}} and {{RFC9528}}.

 ## EDHOC Trust Anchor Purposes Registry  ## {#iana-edhoc-ta-purposes}